seidnerj/homebridge-sensibo-ac/README.md

 ## Troubleshooting and Debug

 Start by turning on debug logs, this is done by adding `"debug": true` to your config, saving and restarting Homebridge.
 This will print additional info in the Homebridge Console Logs, which will give more details on what's happening and may help isolate the issue.

+Note: Remember to remove any personal information, including tokens and ids, before sharing payloads or logs.

 If you are having issues with a particular Sensibo acessory, you could try removing just that accessory from the Homebridge cache (rather than having to reset all of Homebridge which will remove *all* accessories).